yingjunwu/IndexZoo/README.md

 # IndexZoo

-The IndexZoo project aims at building a general platform for performance evaluation of index structures in modern database systems.
+The IndexZoo project aims at developing a general platform for performance evaluation of index structures in modern main-memory database systems.

 ## Motivation